Marine Corps Base Quantico: Tenant activities

 A replica of the United States Marine Corps War Memorial, depicting the 2nd U.S. flag-raising on Iwo Jima, stands at the entrance to the base.
 (The original memorial stands at the north end of Arlington National Cemetery.)

+Larson Gym opened in December 1953 in a former aircraft hangar built in the 1930s.
+It had a seating capacity of 2,000 and was named for Colonel Swede Larson, a former United States Naval Academy football player and coach.
+In later years, the Marine Corps Museum used the facility for restoring aircraft and the Quantico Marine Corps Band used it for practicing.
+It was demolished around 2018 after the Barber Fitness Center opened.

 Marine Corps Base Quantico and the Potomac River surround the town of Quantico.
 Access to the town is possible only through the base, the Amtrak train station, or from the river.

 Geography

 Quantico Station is located at 38.501951°N 77.305962°W (38.501951, −77.305962).

 According to the United States Census Bureau, the CDP has a total area of 8.1 square miles (21.1 km2), of which, 7.2 square miles (18.5 km2) of it is land and 1.0 square miles (2.6 km2) of it (12.27%) is water.

 The name "Quantico Station" is most often used to designate the train station in Quantico, Virginia where commuters use the Virginia Railway Express.